E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 ## Multithreaded
 - The tool supports Multithreaded by setting Multithreaded=T
-- A large number of threads might cause the resources to block the http connections and result in freezing the tool.
+- A large number of threads might cause the resources to block the Http connections and result in freezing the tool.